sfl0r3nz05/Publisher-Agent/README.md

     nano ~/publisher_agent/src/DataReceiver.js
     ```

-    - If use MQTT to comment:
+    - If use MQTT to comment the next line:

     ```bash
     import { connect, sendMessage } from './DataSenderAMQP.js'
     ```

-    - If use AMQP to comment:
+    - If use AMQP to comment the next line:

     ```bash
     import { connect, sendMessage } from './DataSenderMQTT.js'